Today, we take a look at one of the more unusual supplements that has been used in traditional medicine for many years.

-Perhaps more importantly is the ability of honokiol to inhibit inflammatory signals via the activation of the NF-kb protein complex.
-A 2013 study showed that honokiol was able to block the activation of NF-kb (a protein complex and regulator of the inflammatory response) in glial cells in the brain thus preventing inflammation making it a potential therapy for the treatment of ischemic stroke .
+There have been a number of experiments focused on the antioxidant properties of honokiol.
+One of the most interesting studies, carried out in 1994, showed that honokiol has the ability to prevent the peroxidation of lipids, a risk factor for cardiovascular disease .
+Perhaps more important is the ability of honokiol to inhibit inflammatory signals via the activation of the NF-kb protein complex.
+A 2013 study showed that honokiol was able to block the activation of NF-kb (a protein complex and regulator of the inflammatory response) in glial cells in the brain, thus preventing inflammation, making it a potential therapy for the treatment of ischemic stroke .

-In 2007 researchers investigated the ability of honokiol to inhibit the immune response and reduce inflammation with a view to treating rheumatoid arthritis .
-The mouse study showed honokiol was able to inhibit a range of inflammatory signals including TNF-α and IL-6 thus reducing inflammation by mediating the immune response.
+In 2007, researchers investigated the ability of honokiol to inhibit the immune response and reduce inflammation with the goal of treating rheumatoid arthritis .
+The mouse study showed that honokiol was able to inhibit a range of inflammatory signals, including TNF-α and IL-6, thus reducing inflammation by mediating the immune response.
 Honokiol was studied in 2015 for its potential as a therapy for rheumatoid arthritis .

-In this study the researchers showed that it was able to reduce inflammation via inhibition of the TNF-α (Tumor necrosis factor) cytokine, one of the signals responsible for inflammation.
-The researchers concluded that the anti-inflammatory properties of honokiol could hold potential for the treatment of rheumatoid arthritis.
+In this study, the researchers showed that honokiol was able to reduce inflammation via inhibition of the TNF-α (tumor necrosis factor) cytokine, one of the signals responsible for inflammation.
+The researchers concluded that the anti-inflammatory properties of honokiol could hold potential for the treatment of rheumatoid arthritis

-- Lo, Y. C., Che-Ming, T., Chieh-Fu, C., Chien-Chih, C., & Chuang-Ye, H. (1994).
+Lo, Y. C., Che-Ming, T., Chieh-Fu, C., Chien-Chih, C., & Chuang-Ye, H. (1994).
 Magnolol and honokiol isolated from Magnolia officinalis protect rat heart mitochondria against lipid peroxidation.
-Biochemical pharmacology, 47(3), 549-553.
+Biochemical Pharmacology, 47(3), 549-553.

-- Zhang, P., Liu, X., Zhu, Y., Chen, S., Zhou, D., & Wang, Y. (2013). honokiol inhibits the inflammatory reaction during cerebral ischemia reperfusion by suppressing NF-κB activation and cytokine production of glial cells.
+Zhang, P., Liu, X., Zhu, Y., Chen, S., Zhou, D., & Wang, Y. (2013). honokiol inhibits the inflammatory reaction during cerebral ischemia reperfusion by suppressing NF-κB activation and cytokine production of glial cells.
 Neuroscience letters, 534, 123-127.

-- Munroe, M. E., Arbiser, J. L., & Bishop, G. A. (2007).
+Munroe, M. E., Arbiser, J. L., & Bishop, G. A. (2007).
 Honokiol, a natural plant product, inhibits inflammatory signals and alleviates inflammatory arthritis.
 The Journal of Immunology, 179(2), 753-763.